pluralsight/guides/published/front-end-javascript/build-an-angular-2-application-that-displays-wallpapers-using-the-reddit-api/article.md

 ```
 We use [ngFor](https://angular.io/docs/ts/latest/api/common/index/NgFor-directive.html) to loop through the <code>wallpapers</code> array of the <code>wallpaperListing</code> to display the attributes of each item.

-We also the [click](http://learnangular2.com/events/) event handler  to invoke the <code>open</code> function with the current wallpaper's URL as an argument.
+We also utilize the [click](http://learnangular2.com/events/) event handler to invoke the <code>open</code> function with the current wallpaper's URL as an argument.

-Add the tempalte's url to the decorator of the <code>WallpaperListingComponent</code>:
+Add the template's URL to the decorator of the <code>WallpaperListingComponent</code>:

 ```ts